tsunami416604/azure-docs.hu-hu/articles/virtual-machines/maintenance-notifications-cli.md

 ## <a name="next-steps"></a>További lépések

-A tervezett karbantartást az [Azure PowerShell](maintenance-notifications-powershell.md) vagy a [portál](maintenance-notifications-portal.md)használatával is kezelheti.
+A tervezett karbantartást a [Azure PowerShell](maintenance-notifications-powershell.md) vagy a [portál](maintenance-notifications-portal.md)használatával is kezelheti.